Secrecy capacities of compound quantum wiretap channels and applications: Entanglement Generation over Compound Quantum Channels

-\begin{Proposition}The entanglement generating capacity of $\left(N_t\right)_{t\in\theta}$ with CSI at the encoder is \end{Proposition} \begin{IEEEproof} As the authors of \cite{tobepublished} showed, after receiving a dummy code word as the first block, the sender also can have CSI.
+\begin{Proposition}The entanglement generating capacity of $\left(N_t\right)_{t\in\theta}$ with CSI at the encoder is \end{Proposition} \begin{proof} As the authors of \cite{tobepublished} showed, after receiving a dummy code word as the first block, the receiver also can have CSI.
 Then we have the case where both the sender and the receiver have CSI.
-But this case is equivalent to the case where we only have one channel $(N_{t})$ instead of a family of channels $\{(N_t) :t=1,\cdots,|\theta|\}$, and we may assume it is the worst channel.
-The bits that we use to detect the CSI is large but constant, so it is negligible compared to the rest.
+But this case is equivalent to the case where we only have one channel $(N_{t})$ instead of a family of channels $\{(N_t) :t=1,\dots,|\theta|\}$, and we may assume it is the worst channel.
+The bits that we use to detect the CSI are large but constant, so it is negligible compared to the rest.
 By \cite{De}, the entanglement generating capacity of the quantum channel $N_t$ is

-The proof of the converse is similar to those given in the proof of Theorem \ref{e1}, where we consider a worst $t'$. \end{IEEEproof}
+The proof of the converse is similar to those given in the proof of Theorem \ref{e1}, where we consider a worst $t'$. \end{proof}

-\begin{Proposition} The entanglement generating capacity of $\left(N_t\right)_{t\in\theta}$ with feedback is bounded as follows \end{Proposition} \begin{IEEEproof} As the authors of \cite{tobepublished} showed, the receiver can detect the channel state $t$ correctly after receiving a dummy word as the first block.
-Then he can send $t$ back to the sender via feedback. \end{IEEEproof}
+\begin{Proposition} The entanglement generating capacity of $\left(N_t\right)_{t\in\theta}$ with feedback is bounded as follows \end{Proposition} \begin{proof} As the authors of \cite{tobepublished} showed, the receiver can detect the channel state $t$ correctly after receiving a dummy word as the first block.
+Then he can send $t$ back to the sender via feedback. \end{proof}

-\begin{Remark} For a one-way entanglement distillation protocol using secret key, see \cite{De/Wi}.
-For arbitrarily varying classical-quantum wiretap channel, which is a generalization of compound classical-quantum wiretap channels, see \cite{Bl/Ca}. \end{Remark}
+\begin{Remark}Feedback can improve the channel capacity of quantum channels in some cases (c.f. \cite{Le/Li/Sh}).
+Thus it can be possible that the lower bound in Proposition \ref{tegcofibaf} is not tight.
+For a one-way entanglement distillation protocol using secret key, cf. \cite{De/Wi}. \end{Remark}